warengeorge/Full-Stack-Recipe-Management-System/backend/README.md

 ```
     npm run swagger-autogen
 ```
+The documentation can be seen here: https://application-qip5.onrender.com/api-docs/#/
 ##  To check for the rendered version
-The API can be seen here: https://full-stack-recipe-management-system.onrender.com
+The API can be seen here: https://application-qip5.onrender.com/